 Simple maths tells you the Android would mean 3.2 days of your labour.

 You may also know you can do things a little more efficiently on the iPhone.
 This might not work for everyone, but stay with me, the thought experiment is useful whatever your circumstances.

 That spanking new iPhone 13 Pro should be good for three years.
+You can expect to keep a modern phone for at least three years, more if you are careful.
 So, in round numbers, you have to work one day for each of those iPhone owning years.

 Assuming you use the phone every day, you’d come out ahead if the iPhone saved you four minutes a day.
 That is, one day divided by 365.

 This is all before you take the resale value of the two phones into account.
 After three years an iPhone would lose less value than an Android.